ea428815/House_Prices/README_Seg1.md

 database-related work.

 ### Selected Topic

-We will be creating different models that predicts the final price of homes in Ames, Iowa, and comparing their accuracies.
+We will be creating different models that predict the final price of homes in Ames, Iowa, and comparing their accuracies.

 ### Data